MetaFam/metagame-wiki/docs/Players/explore-the-metaverse.md

 ---
-title: 🏡 Enter House of MetaFam
+title: 🏡 Enter the House of MetaFam
 ---
 ## House of MetaFam
 Welcome to the guild house of MetaFam, you should find here anything useful for navigating MetaGame.